8ightfold/stypeid/README.md

-# Stypeid : A slim, header-only demangled typeid for GCC, Clang and MSVC
+# Stypeid : A slim, header-only demangled typeid for GCC, Clang, ICC and MSVC

 Have you ever tried to get the name of a type, and instead of a nice, readable name, you got mangled garbage?
 ``stypeid`` has you covered!
 To use, just add the header to your project, and get going!